idlesign/uwsgiconf/README.rst

 **uwsgiconf** comes with ``runtime`` package which is similar to **uwsgidecorators** but offers different abstractions.

-These abstractions will also use a stub ``uwsgi`` module when if the real one is not available.
+These abstractions will also use a stub ``uwsgi`` module when the real one is not available.

 A couple of examples: